spekulatius/PHPScraper/websites/examples/outline.md

 ```

-## Export the Cleaned up Outline with Paragraphs
+## Extract the cleaned up Outline with Paragraphs

 The following method works in a similar manner as `outlineWithParagraphs`, but it doesn't include any empty empty headings or paragraphs as part of the returned array: